 Smith Fork Project - The funding request continues the delivery of project water and benefits and water quality monitoring.
-It continues water rights administration activities, protects existing water rights, and develops new water rights.
-It continues the review and approval of reallocations and transfers, drafting and amending water contracts, and compliance with contractual obligations.
-It continues land management activities consisting of laws and regulation compliance, asset inventory, and land disposition through disposal, transfers, and exchanges.
+It continues water rights administration, protection, and development.
+It continues to review and approve reallocations and transfers, draft and amend water contracts, and comply with contractual obligations.
+It continues land management activities, including compliance with laws and regulations, asset inventory, and land disposition through disposal, transfers, and exchanges.
 It continues the administration of outgrants and other agreements for the use and management of lands and the protection of recreation facilities at Crawford State Park.
 It continues NEPA compliance in association with public requests to use recreation land and facilities.
 It continues recreation management and oversight of the project facilities at Crawford State Park by the managing entity.
 It continues water supply forecasting, monitoring, and hydrologic database maintenance.
-It continues conducting dam tender training, updating Standard Operating Procedures, and assisting local entities in preparing and implementing Emergency Action Plans.
-It continues oversight of the operation of recreation facilities at Crawford State Park by Colorado Parks & Wildlife.
-It continues inventory, inspection, and maintenance of bridges, instrumentation data review and maintenance, and examination of existing structures to ensure public safety by identifying operation and maintenance deficiencies and dam safety concerns. \$551,000 Non-Federal (State of Colorado) (\$143,000)
+It continues providing dam tender training, updating Standard Operating Procedures, and assisting local entities in preparing and implementing Emergency Action Plans.
+It continues operations oversight of recreation facilities at Crawford State Park by Colorado Parks & Wildlife.
+It continues inventories, inspections, bridge maintenance, instrumentation maintenance, data review, and examination of existing structures to identify O&M deficiencies and dam safety concerns to ensure public safety. \$535,000 Non-Federal (State of Colorado) (\$143,000)

 Vernal Unit, Utah Project - The funding request continues management, oversight, and coordination activities for the project.
 It continues water rights activities to include protecting project water rights from others' actions that may adversely impact project operations.
-It continues oversight and administration of contract repayment.
+It continues contract repayment administration and oversight.
 It continues land resources management, including reporting, compliance, execution of outgrant agreements, and oversight of the unauthorized use of project lands, and trespass resolution.
-It continues the asset inventory system database management activities.
-It continues recreation management and oversight of project facilities by managing entity.
-It continues right-of-way and boundary surveys for project lands and compliance to the NEPA, and the entry of key lands data into the Geographic Information System.
-In addition,, the generation of maps for water rights applications, site visits, inventory assessments, design work, and NEPA analysis will be included.
-It continues assistance to local governments and emergency management personnel in the development of local emergency operating plans.
-It continues revisions to project facilities Emergency Action Plans and Standard Operating Procedures.
-It continues assistance to local governments and water organizations in runoff, flood, water forecasting, and monitoring.
-It continues water supply forecasting, monitoring, and hydrologic database maintenance.
-It begins the installation of automation equipment to monitor and control water at diversions, dams, and other water structures.
+It continues management activities over the asset inventory system database, recreation, and oversight of project facilities by managing entity.
+It continues right-of-way and boundary surveys for project lands and compliance with NEPA.
+It continues the entry of key land data into the Geographic Information System, generating maps for water rights applications, site visits, inventory assessments, design work, and NEPA analysis.
+It continues assistance to local governments and emergency management personnel to develop local emergency operating plans.
+It continues revisions to project facilities' Emergency Action Plans and Standard Operating Procedures.
+It continues assistance to local governments and water organizations in runoff, flood, water forecasting, and monitoring, and hydrologic data management for forecasting.
+It continues the installation of automation equipment to monitor and control water at diversions, dams, and other water structures.
 This will provide and maintain the cybersecurity of water automation at installation sites.
-It continues review of operation and maintenance of project facilities operated and maintained by water user entities.
-It continues oversight and annual review under the Examination of Existing Structures Program.
+It continues the review of O&M of project facilities operated and maintained by water user entities and annual review oversight under the Examination of Existing Structures Program. \$496,000

-Colorado River Storage Project, Section 8 Recreational and Fish and Wildlife Facilities Glen Canyon Unit, Arizona Navajo Unit, Colorado Wayne N. Aspinall Storage Unit, Colorado
+Colorado River Storage Project, Section 8 Recreational and Fish and Wildlife Facilities Flaming Gorge Unit, Utah Glen Canyon Unit, Arizona Navajo Unit, Colorado Wayne N. Aspinall Storage Unit, Colorado